angular/angular/aio/content/guide/inputs-outputs.md

   <code-example path="inputs-outputs/src/app/item-output/item-output.component.ts" region="item-output" header="src/app/item-output/item-output.component.ts"></code-example>

-  The different parts of the above declaration are as follows:
+  The different parts of the preceding declaration are as follows:

     * `@Output()`&mdash;a decorator function marking the property as a way for data to go from the child to the parent
     * `newItemEvent`&mdash;the name of the `@Output()`